Arco-list/arco/arco_prd_updated.md

 Functional Requirements:

-- User can view professionals that contributed to the project
+- User can view professionals that contributed to the project with company name, professional type, # of projects (clickable) and 'Visit' button.
+The Visit button opens the Professional Detail Page
 - **With company page:** company name, professional type, # of projects (clickable) and 'Visit' button
   - The # of projects link takes the user to the Professionals Detail Page and scrolls to the 'Projects' section on the page
   - The Visit button opens the Professionals Detail Page